Got a picky eater? Grab my free picky eating starter guide now! »

 If you serve seafood much less often than that (think once or twice a month, or less) then you’ll just want to find an alternative source of DHA.

 The easiest alternative?
-DHA fortified milk (I buy Horizon Organic).
+DHA fortified milk (I like Horizon Organic).

 When can my toddler eat sushi?